Jefferson City Dog Bite Lawyer – Fighting for Injury Victims’ Rights

 In Missouri, dog owners are strictly liable for any injuries or property damage their dogs cause, without the need for bite victims to demonstrate prior knowledge of the dog’s aggression or owner’s negligence.
 People who have been attacked must simply prove the bite occurred while they were lawfully in a public or private area and did not provoke the dog.
 Offending owners may also face fines of up to $1,000.

-For updates on laws that may be relevant to your case, consult with a knowledgeable personal injury attorney.
+For updates on laws that may be relevant to your case, consult with a knowledgeable Jefferson City dog bite attorney.

 Experiencing a dog bite can be a distressing and confusing event, often leaving victims with questions about their next steps and legal rights.
 Understanding the complexities surrounding dog bites is essential.
 As a resource for those affected, we are here to address some of the most frequently asked questions about dog bites.